 Does anything need to happen before I submit my thesis?

 You should be in contact with your thesis director throughout the writing of your thesis.
 Before you submit your thesis, your director should have submitted a recommendation for your thesis examination committee to your department.
-Your examination committee must be approved by the Advanced Degree Council, which acts on the recommendation of the department, before your thesis is sent out to the readers by the Advanced Degree (AD) Office, so it is important that the approval of your examination committee preceeds your thesis submission.
+Your examination committee must be approved by the Graduate Studies Council, which acts on the recommendation of the department, before your thesis is sent out to the readers by the Graduate Centre for Theological Studies (GCTS) Office, so it is important that the approval of your examination committee preceeds your thesis submission.

-At the time you submit your thesis to the AD Office, a letter from your supervisor must also be sent to the AD Office to confirm that your thesis is ready for examination.
+At the time you submit your thesis to the GCTS Office, a letter from your supervisor must also be sent to the GCTS Office to confirm that your thesis is ready for examination.

 How many copies do I submit and to what office do I submit them?